8 Farming practices you’d think are illegal, but are not in the UK

 More than a billion farmed animals in Britain are killed each year in slaughterhouses.
 This includes over 10 million pigs, and one billion chickens raised for their flesh.
 Other animals killed for human consumption include turkeys, ducks, fish, cows, sheep and goats.

 The majority of farmed animals killed in slaughterhouses are young, many are just babies.
-Piglets are slaughtered when they are six months old; chickens raised for their meat are killed at six weeks; and many male calves in dairy farms are shot on-farm at just one or two days old.
+Most piglets are slaughtered between four to seven months old; chickens raised for their meat are typically killed at about five weeks; and many male calves in dairy farms are slaughtered shortly after birth.
 Around 150,000 pregnant cows were reported to be slaughtered while pregnant annually in the UK, resulting in the death of their unborn babies.

 The process itself is far from compassionate and resembles a production line of objects rather than living, feeling beings.